 How do we know if a country is better off than others?
 More precisely, how do we measure how much better one country is than another?
-In the work of Parente and Prescott (1993), Pritchett (1997), and Jones (1997), among many others, the principal focus is on comparing the welfare of many different nations across time.
 If we are to propose useful theories of growth, it is necessary that we also have means of validating those theories.
 We can only do that if we can measure relative performance in both dimensions: across time and across space.